NickDunkman/nickui/README.md

 ### Configuring VS Code

 This project includes settings that automatically configure the right linting & code formatting setups in VS Code.
-If you open the extensions tab, you should see a few installation recommendations:
+But you’ll need to install some extensions to get the most out of it.
+If you open the extensions tab, you should see a few
+recommendations:

 - [ESLint extension](https://marketplace.visualstudio.com/items?itemName=dbaeumer.vscode-eslint):
   surfaces ESLint errors as you code, synced to the `yarn run eslint` check